zilexa/Homeserver/filesystem/README.md

 --> Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.\

 ### 2B For Raid1
-- Line 10-28 (Snapraid install): remove.
-Line 3-8 (MergerFS install): remove if you also don't need SSD cache with Raid1.
+- Line 10-38 (Snapraid install): remove.
+Line 3-8 (MergerFS install): remove if you will not use an SSD cache with Raid1.
-- Line 39: remove.
-Line 38: Keep, as this is the path used by scripts and applications.
+- Line 49: remove.
+Line 48: Keep, as this is the path used by scripts and applications.
-- Line 40: Remove parity1 and remove data1-data3 between brackets { } because raid1 appears as a single disk, it will be mounted to `/mnt/pool`.
+- Line 50: Remove parity1 and remove data1-data3 between brackets { } because raid1 appears as a single disk, it will be mounted to `/mnt/pool`.
 - _Exception `Raid1` + SSD Cache_: Add `raid1` between brackets { }.
 You  will mount the filesystem (in step 4) to `mnt/disks/raid1` and the pool stays `/mnt/pool`.

 ## Step 3: Run the script & use the fstab example file